DEIB-GECO/prior_tree_models_repo/README.md

 We developed a robust framework that improves tree-based models for high-dimensional, noisy data by integrating feature selection, tree construction, and weighting with prior knowledge, combining data-driven insights and established domain understanding.

 ## Application Use Case
 We compared the performance of the standard tree-based models and our proposed approaches on an application use case concerning the cancer-related subtype prediction of patients based on gene expression data.
 The use case concerns the classification of Breast Invasive Carcinoma (BRCA) patients patients in their corresponding cancer subtypes.
 We also performed two distinct sensitivity analyses to evaluate the impact of incorporating prir knowledge into tree-based models.
 We used a controlled dataset with limited correlation among the features for these analyses, considering publicly available RNA-seq profiles of Kidney Renal Clear Cell Carcinoma patients from The Cancer Genome Atlas (TCGA) project.
-The preprocessed dataset is available [here](), along with the list of features considered in the controlled dataset.
+The preprocessed dataset is available [here](https://github.com/DEIB-GECO/prior_tree_models_repo/tree/main/data), along with the list of features considered in the controlled dataset.

 ## Implementation
 To implement such tree-based models, we developed PkTree, a Python package that implements the proposed modifications.
+More information on the usage of the PkTree package is available [here](https://github.com/SofSof98/pktree/tree/main).

 First build decicated conda environment:
 ```bash
 conda create -n env_pktree python=3.9